 The Canon 80d works really nicely as well.
 I don’t know what lens this is.
 This was a lens that my husband had, but the one that you’re watching me through right now is the 18 to 55-millimetre lens.

 The one that came with the camera, I believe.
-So it’s just the standard lens.
+It’s just the standard lens.
 But obviously, with the DSLR, you can swap out the lens so that you can create different looks and things like that.

 And I really love them.
 Now, the other thing that you need to be cautious of is that the DSLR camera needs to have video capability because not all of them do.
-So make sure that the DSLR camera that you’re using has video capabilities.
+Make sure that the DSLR camera that you’re using has video capabilities.

-So the cameras come with a battery, and the problem with live streaming with the DSLR is that it juice its battery and you don’t want the camera to shut off because it’s out of juice.
-So if you can, I highly recommend getting a power battery for your DSLR so that you can plug the camera into a constant source of power.
+The cameras come with a battery, and the problem with live streaming with the DSLR is that it juice its battery and you don’t want the camera to shut off because it’s out of juice.
+If you can, I highly recommend getting a power battery for your DSLR so that you can plug the camera into a constant source of power.

 And then you don’t have to worry about it dying on you.
-So that’s the second thing that I really recommend that you get.
+That’s the second thing that I really recommend that you get.
 Now, this is a little bit, I wouldn’t say controversial, but times are changing, right?

 There are lots on the market.
 You need a video capture card in order to connect your camera to your computer.
 The one that you’re watching me through right now, I got it yesterday.
-So excited.
+Excited.
 I’m going to show you my screen.